lightward/mechanic-tasks/docs/tag-products-as-in-or-out-of-stock/README.md

 ## Documentation

 This task scans your active products, in bulk, and tags them according to whether or not they're in stock.
-Optionally, configure this task to monitor products for live auto-tagging.
+Optionally, configure this task to monitor inventory changes for live auto-tagging.

-For the purposes of this task, "in stock" means "having a total inventory of greater than zero, when added up for all variants across all locations".
+For the purposes of this task, "in stock" means having a total inventory of greater than zero, when added up for all variants across all locations.

 ## Installing this task